-The New York Times article also fails to mention the peace of mind a working parent receives knowing that the primary care given to his or her children comes from a parent, not a day-care worker, nanny or other stranger (for lack of better word).
+The New York Times article also fails to mention the peace of mind a working parent receives knowing that the primary care given to his or her children comes from a parent, not a day-care worker, nanny, or other strangers (for lack of a better word).

 Edward J. Remache is a writer, researcher and, most recently, a stay-at-home dad.
 He was born and raised in NYC and now resides in the West Village.